sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-sharepoint-server-2013-in-a-three-tier-farm.md

 7. Demonstrating the facilities of the default Contoso team site on WFE1.

-**Watch the configure SharePoint Server 2013 in a three-tier farm test lab guide overview video**
+**Watch the "Configure SharePoint Server 2013 in a three-tier farm test lab guide overview" video**

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/47259e75-5973-4296-8d2a-e86c64efe5a2?autoplay=false]